-Signatures indicate that the student above has received the committee's approval of the student's proposal and/or data analytic strategies as presented and has permission to continue towards thesis defense.
+^{}Signatures indicate that the student above has received the committee's approval of the student's proposal and/or data analytic strategies as presented and has permission to continue towards thesis defense.
+The original form will be put in student's graduate file in the main office.

-APPENDIX D DOCTORAL PROGRAM IN FAMILY AND HUMAN DEVELOPMENT ASSESSMENT FORM

-STUDENT:

-DATE OF MATRICULATION:

-DATE OF GRADUATION:

-1. COMPS

-Please indicate the disposition of your comps assignment at the conclusion of you meeting. ur first comps defense

-[] Pass [] Pass with Minor Revisions [] Pass with Major Re visions [] Fail

-Signature of Comps Committee Chair/Co-chair: Date:

-Signature of Comps Committee Co-chair: Date:

-If a second comps defense was held (document review by committee and/or second indicate the disposition of your comps assignment at the conclusion of the second [] Pass [] Fail
+APPENDIX D DOCTORAL PROGRAM IN FAMILY AND HUMAN DEVELOPMENT ASSESSMENT FORM STUDENT: DATE OF MATRICULATION: DATE OF GRADUATION: 1.
+COMPS Please indicate the disposition of your comps assignment at the conclusion of your first comps defense meeting. [] Pass with Minor Revisions [] Pass with Major Revisions [] Fail Signature of Comps Committee Chair/Co-chair: Date: Signature of Comps Committee Co-chair: Date: (if applicable) If a second comps defense was held (document review by committee and/or second meeting), please indicate the disposition of your comps assignment at the conclusion of the second defense/revision. [] Pass [] Fail

 Signature of Comps Committee Chair/Co-chair: Date:

 Signature of Comps Committee Co-chair: Date: